Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 -----------------------

 Download the installers and copy them to the corresponding servers.
-The Publisher should be installed on the Wakari Server machine.
+The Publisher should be installed on the AEN Server machine.

 -  **Air Gap Installation:** Copy installers from the Air Gap media